 There is an existing public footpath (TM14) to the southern boundary of the site.
 The alignment of this footpath would not change as a result of this proposed development.
 Policy SP21 states that this footpath should be retained and/or upgraded as part of development on the application site.
 KCC's Public Rights of Way Team have advised that they would like to see this footpath upgraded to a bridleway together with a financial contribution towards things such as clearance, resurfacing and signage.
-Given the constraints already on the application site, the applicants are not proposing to upgrade the footpath as part of this application.
-It is noted that the scheme would, however, see the footpath retained in its current form which would ensure that the proposed development complies with the requirements of Policy SP21 in that regard.
+Given the constraints already on the application site, the applicants are not proposing to upgrade the footpath retained in its current form which would ensure that the proposed development complies with the requirements of Policy SP21 in that regard.
 A condition is proposed for the relevant reserved matters application on land adjacent to the footpath required to show the footpath retained and identify access points onto and connection with pedestrian routes through the proposed development.
 The requested contribution is discussed within the Planning Obligations section of the report below.